steppi/steppi.github.io/_posts/2021-09-01-fermi-dirac.md

 post.
 We will take it as given within the mathematical model.

-Fermi-Dirac statistics concerns the distribution of energy values for particles within a Fermi gas with known possible energy levels and degeneracies and where the total number of particles $$N$$ and the total energy
+Fermi-Dirac statistics concerns the distribution of energy values for particles within a Fermi gas with known possible energy levels and where the total number of particles $$N$$ and the total energy
 $$E$$ within the system are known. $$N$$ is assumed to be sufficiently large to allow for some simplifications that we will see shortly.
 The problem is to